novoalab/nanoRMS/README.md

 * Step 1.
 Collapse Nanopolish eventalign output
 * Step 2: Convert Nanopolish eventalign outputs into processed output for each 15-mer region
 * Step 3.
 Visualization of the per-read results (PCA, per-read current intensities)
-* Step 4.
-Stoichiometry prediction, using either KMEANS or KNN.
+* Step 4a.
+Stoichiometry prediction in PAIRED mode (2 samples), using either KMEANS or KNN.
-* *(Step 5.
-Stoichiometry prediction using modPhred denovo  -- UNDER DEVELOPMENT)*
+* *(Step 4b.
+Stoichiometry prediction in DE NOVO mode (1 sample), using modPhred denovo  -- UNDER DEVELOPMENT)*

 ## Considerations when using nanoRMS
 * NanoRMS requires two different datasets to be executed (query-control)